DuaneNielsen/iic/README.md

 Configuration flags can be specified in argparse parameters, or in yaml files, or in both.

 --config parameter is used to specify a yaml file to load parameters from.
-The yaml file will be retured as if argparse arguments had been passed on the command line.
+The yaml file contents will be added to the argparse namespace object.

 Precedence is
 * Arguments from command line